alsuren/mijia-homie/docs/presentation/slides.md

 # Outline

 - Backstory

 - System Overview

   - Rust

   - MQTT

-- Rust Bluetooth in 2020
+  - Bluetooth in the Past

-- Concurrency Pitfalls
+  - Concurrency

-- Rust Bluetooth in 2021
+  - Bluetooth in the Future

-- Hall of Fame
+- Pretty Graphs

-- Observations about the project
+- Closing Remarks

 - Links and Questions

 ---